epfl-ada/ada-2023-project-badabob/README.md

 [Cinemagoer](https://github.com/cinemagoer/cinemagoer).
 This can be done easily since Cinemagoer allows to research movies not only with IMDB IDs but also with movie titles.

-Another important variable that we need to complete is the personnas.
+Another important variable that we need to complete is the personas.
 We will not use another dataset to do so but run the pipeline described in [Bamman et al., 2013](https://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf) using the [code of the authors](https://github.com/dbamman/ACL2013_Personas).
 This is expected to take a long time, so we will run it on a random subset of plot summaries for each year to reduce computational time.

+### C) Ethnicity
+Addtionally, we would like to study how the ethnicity of women play a role in their representation.
+We will find the ethnicity of actors on wikipedia pages ['lists of actors by ethnicity](https://en.wikipedia.org/wiki/Category:Actors_by_ethnic_or_national_descent).

 ## Methods